 Q: Can I get COVID-19 from being vaccinated?

 A: The vaccine is designed to teach our immune system how to recognize and fight the virus that causes COVID-19.
 The vaccine protects you by creating an antibody response without having to experience sickness.
 Sometimes vaccine recipients report minor symptoms.
 This is normal and a sign that the body is building immunity, not an indication that a person has acquired COVID-19.

-Q: Does getting an mRNA vaccine alter your DNA?
+Q: Does getting an mRNA vaccine (Pfizer or Moderna) alter your DNA?

 Q: What are the vaccines’ side effects?